Battle of Shiting: Battle

 Sun Quan bestowed upon Lu Xun as reward were imperial items, precious items of the finest grade.
 The honours Lu Xun received were matched by no one in that era.

 Cao Xiu barely escaped the battlefield with his life.
 He died some months later from skin infections on his back resulting from the wounds he sustained during the battle.

 According to legend, Cao Xiu did not believe Zhou Fang at first.
 Zhou Fang cut off locks of his hair to prove his "loyalty".
 In any case, Zhou Fang knew the terrain well, so he started to lead Cao Xiu into a clearing, where Cao Xiu could set up camp.
 However, before they left, Jia Kui advised Cao Xiu not to trust Zhou Fang.
 Cao Xiu not only did not heed Jia Kui's words, but went ahead and fell for Zhou Fang's ruse.
 He also removed Jia Kui from command and moved on with his 70,000 troops.

 Jia Kui, who had come along with Cao Xiu, helped Cao Xiu retreat from the ambush.
 For this, Jia Kui received praise from the Wei emperor Cao Rui.
-Cao Xiu died shortly after the battle from skin infections on his back resulting from the wounds he sustained during the battle; Jia Kui also passed away from illness shortly after the battle.
+Cao Xiu died shortly after the battle from skin infections on his back resulting from the wounds he sustained during the battle; Jia Kui also died from illness shortly after the battle.